vippsas/vipps-woocommerce/README.md

 ## Express Checkout

 When you enable Express Checkout, your customers can choose between the regular checkout or to go directly to Vipps.
-If they choose Vipps, they just submit their phone number, and the rest of the checkout process is done in the Vipps app.
+If they choose Vipps, they just submit their phone number, and the rest of the checkout process is done in the Vipps or MobilePay app.

-Since Vipps knows who the customers are, they don’t have to enter all their personal information.
-The customer just choose the shipping method and accepts the payment.
-Vipps will send all the necessary info back to the store.
+Since we know who the customers are, they don’t have to enter all their personal information.
+The customer just chooses the shipping method and accepts the payment.
+We will send all the necessary info back to the store.
 Easy, fast and secure.

 The express checkout can be done in the following ways: